mozilla-iam/authzerolib/README.md

 # authozero library

-This is a super simple and basic auth0 client library.
+This is a super simple and basic Auth0 Python client library.

 You can also find it here: https://pypi.python.org/pypi/authzerolib